CE36 - Santé publique 2019

 Explore behavioral and nutritional hypotheses

-InfaDiet is a collaborative project, which aims at studying the influence of infant feeding (milk components & complementary feeding practices) on the child’s health (growth, infections and allergic symptoms) and neurodevelopment.
-Our main hypothesis is that the beneficial influence of breastfeeding on the child’s health and development is explained by nutritional components of breast milk but also by association of breastfeeding practices with specific complementary feeding practices, such as the more frequent use of fruit and vegetable.
-The recent evolution of formula milk composition (enrichment with long chain PUFA or with pre/probiotics) offers the opportunity to examine potential nutritional hypothesis, independently of breastfeeding-related practices.
-Furthermore, we propose to explore breast milk composition, with large-scale non-targeted methods, already developed, to highlight specific components related to the child’s health and neurodevelopment.
-In this project, child health will be defined by height and weight growth, occurrence of infections and incidence of allergy-related diseases.
+Current recommendations regarding infant feeding advocate for exclusive breastfeeding during the first 6 months of life, or at least during the first 4 months.
+Furthermore, most international and national scientific societies recommend initiating complementary feeding at approximately 6 months of age.
+Nonetheless, several studies have shown high levels of non-compliance with these recommendations, particularly in France.
+Formula-fed children are often considered a homogeneous group when compared to breastfed children.
+However, a wide variety of infant formulas are available on the market, notably in France, and the health and development of the child could be influenced by their nutritional composition: protein content, protein hydrolysis level, enrichment with long-chain polyunsaturated fatty acids (LCPUFAs), probiotics, or prebiotics (or both).
+Thus, the heterogeneity of the literature regarding the benefits of breastfeeding on child health (obesity, allergies, etc.) could be partly explained by inter-individual variations in the composition of breast milk (related to genetic or environmental factors), but also by heterogeneity in the diet of non-breastfed infants, such as the composition of infant formulas or foods consumed during complementary feeding.
+Indeed, complementary feeding could also influence growth and the development of allergies in children.
+In this context, InfaDiet is a collaborative project, which aimed at studying the influence of infant feeding (milk components & complementary feeding practices) on the child’s health (growth, infections and allergic symptoms) and neurodevelopment.
+Our main hypothesis was that the beneficial influence of breastfeeding on the child’s health and development is explained by nutritional components of breast milk but also by association of breastfeeding practices with specific complementary feeding practices, such as the more frequent use of fruit and vegetables.
+The recent evolution of formula milk composition (enrichment with long chain PUFA or with pre/probiotics) offered the opportunity to examine potential nutritional hypothesis, independently of breastfeeding-related practices.
+Furthermore, we proposed to explore breast milk composition, with large-scale non-targeted methods, already developed, to highlight specific components related to the child’s health and neurodevelopment.
+In this project, child health was be defined by height and weight growth, occurrence of infections and incidence of allergy-related diseases.

-The project is divided into three work packages.
-The 1st work package will be devoted to the influence of essential nutrients (lipids and proteins) in breast and formula milk.
-The 2nd work package will be devoted to other components, recently added into formula milk such as pre- and probiotics or only present in breast milk such as complex HMO, immune or inflammatory factors.
-Breast milk analyses are based on large-scale non-targeted («omic«) methods.
-In the 3rd work package, we will extend our approach to other aspects of infant feeding, such as timing and type of foods used during the complementary feeding period (including organic foods).
+The project was divided into three work packages.
+The 1st work package was devoted to the influence of essential nutrients (lipids and proteins) in breast and formula milk on child’s health and development.
+The 2nd work package was devoted to other components, recently added into formula milk such as pre- and probiotics or only present in breast milk such as complex HMO, immune or inflammatory factors.
+Breast milk analyses were based on large-scale non-targeted ("omic") methods.
+In the 3rd work package, we extended our approach to other aspects of infant feeding, such as timing and type of foods used during the complementary feeding period (including organic foods).

 • Camier A, Chabanet C, Davisse-Paturet C, Ksiazek E, Lioret S, Charles MA, Nicklaus S*, de Lauzon-Guillain B* (2020) Characterization of infant feeding practices during the first year of life and associated familial characteristics in the nationwide ELFE birth cohort.
 Nutrients.
 13:E33. doi: 10.3390/nu13010033.